Hathelsay History, Family Crest & Coats of Arms

 Early Origins of the Hathelsay family

-Another 185 words (13 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Hathelsay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hathelsay research.
+Another 93 words (7 lines of text) covering the years 1379, 1455 and 1487 are included under the topic Early Hathelsay History in all our PDF Extended History products and printed products wherever possible.

 Hathelsay Spelling Variations